 Rob is currently CEO of Connective Capital, an investor in emerging growth companies.
 Prior to launching Connective, Rob held leadership roles in marketing and engineering at Cisco and various tech startups.
 Rob earned his BA in Economics, BS in Electrical Engineering, and MS in Engineering Economic Systems from Stanford University.

-As the Executive Director of Civic Health Project, Kristin is dedicated to accelerating the efforts of academics and practitioners who seek to improve civic discourse in our citizenry, politics, and media.
+As the Executive Director of Civic Health Project, Kristin is dedicated to accelerating the efforts of academics and practitioners who seek to reduce polarization and improve civil discourse in our citizenry, politics, and media.

-In addition to her role at Civic Health, Kristin serves as a Co-Director of Project Mismatch, and sits on the advisory boards of AllSides and the National Conversation Project.
-She also serves as an adjunct lecturer in strategic communications at Stanford's Graduate School of Business.
+In addition to her role at Civic Health, Kristin serves as interim executive director of AllSides for Schools and Mismatch, and sits on the advisory boards of AllSides and the National Conversation Project.
+She also serves as a lecturer in strategic communications at Stanford's Graduate School of Business.